New to adverts? Read Advertising your business on Deliveroo first.

 How to read your report

 Taken together, these metrics tell you how many people tapped on your advert and, of that number, how many decided to place an order (and how many didn’t).
-All metrics are calculated within a 7 day period.
+All metrics are calculated within a 7 day period so will keep updating 7 days after the campaign has ended.

 If your report gives you a similar number of menu views and orders, congratulations – this means your menu is working hard to get customers to placing orders.